leonL/federal-contributions-record-linker/readme.md

+### data/source/as_submitted

+Roughly 2 million records, the set of contribtions made by individuals to Canada's five major federal political parties from 2004 to 2014.
+Contribtuion recrods for those who gave less than $200 total for a given year are anonymous, and therefore are not included.
+The data was [scraped](https://github.com/leonL/federal-contributions-scraper) from [Elections Canada's website](http://www.elections.ca/WPAPPS/WPF/), and pre-processed by a [munging script](https://github.com/leonL/federal-contributions-munger).
+Beyond cleaning and normalizing the data, the munging script filters out certain types of records (e.g. estate contributions and those with invalid postal codes).
+See that repo for further details.

-### Context
+### R/link_data.R

-This is one element of a larger data science project, exploring patterns of donation to Canadian federal political parties.
-It is the final, data-wrangling stage, in which donation records for the same contributor are linked by a common id.
+A script linking together every individual's set of contributions by a common id.
+Records that have the same postal code, and for which the Jaro-Winkler string distance of the contributor names is greater than or equal to 0.945 are assumed to represent donations from the same person.

 ### data/output/as_submitted

-The full data set contains roughly 1.5 million records.
+The linked data set (unique contributor_ids denote unique individuals).
 It’s been split over a number of files – organized by party and year – for the sake of portability (files over 100MB cannot be pushed to GitHub).
 To concatenate the data into a single CSV file run the script R/manage_csvs/concatenate_csvs.R.

-### data/source/as_submitted

-The source data was [scraped](https://github.com/leonL/federal-contributions-scraper) from [Elections Canada](http://www.elections.ca/WPAPPS/WPF/), and processed by a [munging script](https://github.com/leonL/federal-contributions-munger).

-### R/link_data.R

-Records that have the same postal code, and for which the Jaro-Winkler string distance of the contributor names is greater than or equal to 0.945 are assumed to represent donations from the same person, and so are linked with a common id (contributor_id).

 ### R/link_accuracy